nielstron/python-memtools/README.md

 Once you have a memory snapshot, you can analyze it by running `./python-memtools --path=memdump`.
 This will perform basic analysis, and you'll then get an analysis shell.
 From here, you can use the various commands to inspect the contents of the snapshot.
 Run `help` in the shell to see all of the available commands, and all of the options - there are more than what's listed below.

 Some of the more commonly useful shell commands are:
-* `repr <ADDRESS>`: Show the contents of the object at `<ADDRESS>`.
-This can show the keys and values in a dict, items in a lis, set, or tuple, local variables in a stack frame object, etc. When an object is found by one of the below commands, the address of that object is the 16-digit hex number following the `@` after the object.
+* `repr <ADDRESS>`: Shows the contents of the object at `<ADDRESS>`.
+This can show the keys and values in a dict, items in a list, set, or tuple, local variables in a stack frame object, etc. When an object is found by one of the below commands, the address of that object (which can be used with `repr`) is the 16-digit hex number following the `@` after the object.
+This command has many options; run `help` in the shell to see what they are.
 * `count-by-type`: Counts the number of objects of each type.
 If you see a surprisingly large number of objects of some type, that could indicate a memory leak.
 * `async-task-graph`: Finds all asyncio tasks and shows what they're waiting on, organized into a list of trees.
-If you ever see `!seen` in the output here, that indicates a deadlocked cycle of tasks awaiting each other!
+If you ever see `<!seen>` in the output here, that indicates a deadlocked cycle of tasks awaiting each other!
 * `find-all-stacks`: Finds all execution frames and organizes them into stacktraces.
 This is similar to what `py-spy dump` does.
-* `find-all-objects --type-name=NAME`: Finds all objects of the specified type.
-* `find-all-objects --type-name=frame`: Finds all the execution frames.
-If you see a lot of suspended frames in the httpx library, for example, that probably means your program is waiting on many HTTP responses from some remote service.
+* `find-all-objects --type-name=<NAME>`: Finds all objects of the specified type.
+Generally this is most useful for the `frame` type; if you see a lot of suspended frames in the httpx library, for example, that probably means your program is waiting on many HTTP responses from some remote service.
 * `find-all-objects --type-name=coroutine`: Finds all coroutine objects.
-Note that coroutines are distinct from asyncio Tasks, and there is not a 1:1 mapping of Tasks to coroutines.
+Note that coroutines are distinct from asyncio Tasks, and there is usually not a 1:1 mapping of Tasks to coroutines.
 * `aggregate-strings`: Finds all str or bytes objects and produces a histogram of their lengths.
 * `find-module <NAME>`: Finds a module object.
-This is useful if you want to see the value of a module-level global variable.
+This is useful if you want to see the values of module-level global variables.
 If you want to get the list of all loaded modules, use `find-module sys` and look at the `modules` dict within it.
 (You can then use `repr` to see the contents of a specific module from that dict.)

-For more advanced debugging, you can see the memory region list with the `regions` command, look at raw memory using the `context` command, and search for raw data using the `find` command.
+For more advanced debugging, you can inspect raw memory with these commands:
+* `regions`: Shows the list of all memory regions.
+* `context <ADDRESS> [--size=<SIZE>]`: Shows `<SIZE>` bytes (default 0x100) of memory before and after `<ADDRESS>`.
+* `find <HEX-DATA>` or `find "<STRING>"`: Searches for raw data or a string.

 ## Example scenarios